Scorpy-37/Kick.com-PythonChatReader/README.txt

-Edit: Thanks to all the support and usage of the script!
-I'm surprised it still works after so long of not being maintained

-Hello!
-Thank you for using my script for reading Kick.com chat messages :3 If you don't like reading, just quickly skim over this file and read anything that catches your eye.
-It is quite important to read this to understand how to use it.
+Hello, thank you for using my script for reading Kick.com chat messages!
+To understand how to use this script effectively I recommend at least skimming over this file.

+After 2 years of the script existing, and an entire year of me not maintaining it anymore, it is still surprisingly working with minimal issues and many people still using to read their stream chats.
+Thank you a lot to everyone using the script and to those who had helped me with the project before, I appreciate you all a lot.

 CONTACT (READ FULLY BEFORE CONTACTING):

-Need help with anything?
-Contact me on Discord at 37scorpions!
-When DMing me do tell me that you're referring to this script, I can't read your mind.
-Note that I am only here to help you with problems that arise while using the script or if you don't understand how something works.
-Don't DM me if you don't know how python works, don't DM me if you need help with python related problems and certainly don't DM me if you expect me to work for you (I'm a minor lol).
-Also brief warning before you contact me, I am a furry and I like boys.
-Yes, I'm not lying.
-Many people have gotten mad at me about it after adding me to message me.
+If you're having problems with the script or are having issues understand how to use it feel free to contact my on Discord at 37scorpions.
+However if you're going to DM me, once I add you back please don't waste time to explain why you're adding me and to explain your situation.
+I often receive spam or scam DMs on Discord so if you take a while to explain that you added me because of this script I may not be the most willing to speak to you.
+A few notes:
+1. I may not be able to help with issues that occur with your scripts.
+I can help with my part of the code, however I can only try to help with your part.
+2. Do not DM me at all if you don't know Python and are looking for someone to teach you the entire language.
+3. Do not DM me asking me to work for you
+4. Be weary: I am gay and a furry so if you're homophobic don't add me I guess.

 ABOUT (READ FULLY BEFORE USING):

-This script is a simple python-based Kick.com chat reader that opens a browser and reads the HTML to fetch chat messages, it does NOT use the API to read the chat.
+This script is an old-school python-based Kick.com chat reader that utilizes undetected browsers to open the chatroom of a channel and read the HTML to detect chat messages.
-It is made for people who know Python and are looking to skip needing to decompile the structure of the Kick.com website to read chat messages.
+The script is made for people looking to READ chat messages without the ability to SEND chat messages.

-Let your imagination run loose without needing to lay the floors it runs on.
+RULES (READ FULLY BEFORE USING):

+This script was made to support creative and interactive streamers on Kick looking to have fun with their chat.
+I do not support or condone this scripts usage to promote or simulate gambling, including but not limited to viewer-activated slot machines, roulette, or other wagering systems.
+I also do not condone the usage of this script to scrape chats of channels without consent.
+You must either have permission from the channel owner to use this script on their channel or use it on your own channels.

 SETUP: